 - Problem-solving exercises

 - Psychometric testing and personality profiling

 - Assessment Centre

-If you believe you have what it takes to become a manager, we would be delighted to assist you in your search for that perfect job www.halecroftrecruitment.co.uk
+If you believe you have what it takes to become a manager, we would be delighted to assist you with any of the above www.halecroftrecruitment.co.uk